Yxggla/python-crypto-price-predict/README.md

 ## Problem statement & objective

 Retail crypto investors often jump between apps to answer three questions before taking action: *Is the market trending?
 Is volatility acceptable?
 Do complementary signals confirm my intuition?*
-Our 10‑minute presentation (and the supporting system) must therefore help a novice investor decide whether to **enter, hold, or exit** BTC/ETH positions within a single dashboard + report bundle.
+Our refreshed goal is to hand an investor a **10-minute trend briefing** that stitches together: (1) full-history daily K-lines from yfinance, (2) a zoomed 90-day Price/MA+volume panel that highlights bull/bear regimes, (3) notebook-ready indicators such as rolling max drawdown, Sharpe, BTC–ETH spread z-scores, volatility regimes, MA crossover triggers, and (4) short-horizon forecasts that answer “what’s next and how should I act?”.
 Every deliverable below links back to that north star.

 ## Project layout